Applying for Target of Opportunity & Director Discretionary Time

 Two different categories of Open Time are defined:

 - OAJ Regular Programmes (OAJ-RPs).
 OAJ-RPs are defined as short observing projects that require no more than 40h/semester.
 These projects are expected to benefit from the large FoV and/or the unique filter set of the OAJ telescopes.
 Notice that the only available observing mode is the Target of Opportunity (ToO).

-- OAJ Director’s Discretionary Time (OAJ-DDT), up to 40h/semester.
-OAJ-DDT proposals are reserved for testing the feasibility of potential future observing cases of great scientific impact, for the follow-up of objects in which a quick response is key for the scientific return, or for unexpected events.
+- OAJ Director’s Discretionary Time (OAJ-DDT), up to 30h/semester.
+OAJ-DDT proposals are reserved for testing the feasibility of potential future observing cases of great scientific impact, for the follow-up of objects in which a quick response is key for the scientific return, for astronomical unexpected events, or for high impact science cases for which the T80Cam FoV and its filter system are specially suitable to the point that it could hardly be conducted with other accessible infrastructures.
 OAJ-DDT proposals are evaluated by an internal committee chaired by the Director of CEFCA.

 The average length of the astronomical night at the OAJ is about 8.4h.All the different categories of Open Time are split into the same 1:2:1 ratio of Dark:Gray:Bright time conditions.